-Based on this, Stern and his wife approached a Nevisian and asked if he might be shown the Jewish synagogue.
-They were then shown an almost unidentifiable ruin and told that this was the synagogue (although later archaeological investigations by Michelle Terrell have shown that the ruin was not in fact the Nevis synagogue).
+Based on this Stern and his wife approached a Nevisian and asked if he might be shown the Jewish synagogue.
+They were then shown an almost unidentifiable ruin and told that this was the synagogue.
+Later archaeological investigations by Michelle Terrell have shown that this ruin was not the Nevis synagogue.

 The Sterns were also taken to an overgrown Jewish burial ground.
 "The cemetery consisted of an open field in which goats grazed amongst the barely visible gravestones.
 The Sterns spent the remainder of their time ashore recording a total of sixteen epitaphs.
-Upon returning home, Rabbi Stern wrote a short article about the Nevis Jewish community, its cemetery, and the ruined synagogue for the American Jewish Archives[vii], thereby bringing the forgotten Sephardic community of Nevis to the attention of scholars of Jewish history.
+Upon returning home, Rabbi Stern wrote a short article about the Nevis Jewish community, its cemetery, and the ruined synagogue for the American Jewish Archives8, thereby bringing the forgotten Sephardic community of Nevis to the attention of scholars of Jewish history.